Abhiyum Naanum (film): Plot

-Raghuraman is a simple man who manages estates and doing his own business in Ooty.
+Raghuram alias Raghu is a simple man who manages estates and doing his own business in Ooty.
 He meets Sudhakar, a newcomer at Coonoor, who has a young daughter.
-Raghuram sees the father and daughter duo, and smiles thinking of his own daughter.
+Raghu sees the father and daughter duo, and smiles thinking of his own daughter.
 He engages in a conversation with Sudhakar.
-Raghuram married his cousin Anu without their parents' consent.
-They have a daughter Abhi, whom Raghuram loves so much.
+Raghu married his cousin Anu without their parents' consent.
+They have a daughter Abhi, whom Raghu loves so much.
 Abhi is the world to him.
-Raghuram narrates his story with Sudhakar.
-Raghuram does anything for Abhi and usually gets into quarrels with his wife, who has a different way of raising the child.
+Raghu narrates his story with Sudhakar.
+Raghu does anything for Abhi and usually gets into quarrels with his wife, who has a different way of raising the child.

 As year rolls by, Abhi grows up and her parents are happy with whatever she does.
-She even brings in a beggar, Ravi 'Shashtri', and he lives with them, considering Abhi as his mother.
-Raghuram's close friend, Dhamu, does not have any kids and considers Abhi as their own daughter as well.
-When Abhi tells her parents that she wants to study in Delhi, Raghuram throws a tantrum.
-Eventually, Abhi is able to convince Raghuram.
+She even adopts a beggar, later named "Ravi Shastri", and he lives with them, considering Abhi as his mother.
+Raghu's close friend, Dhamu, has no children and considers Abhi as his own daughter as well.
+When Abhi tells her parents that she wants to study in Delhi, Raghu throws a tantrum.
+Eventually, Abhi is able to convince Raghu.
 Even though he is sad when thinking about spending two years without Abhi, he moves on.
-Raghuram is elated when she comes back but gets a shock.
+Raghu is elated when she comes back but gets a shock.
 Abhi tells her parents that she fell in love with a man.
-Anu is totally fine with it, but Raghuram is not.
+Anu is totally fine with it, but Raghu is not.
 He gets angry and scared and does not talk to Abhi and Anu properly.
-When Anu tells him that the man is coming from Delhi, Raghuram tries to be fine.
-Once again, he gets shocked when he realizes that the man is actually a Sikh, named Joginder Singh.
+When Anu tells him that the man is coming from Delhi, Raghu tries to be fine.
+Once again, he gets shocked when he realises that the man is actually a Sikh, named Joginder Singh.
 He thereafter maintains distance from Jogi and is cautious not to hurt Abhi.